Cooking with Confidence....Simplified versions of everyday recipes - for ANYONE wishing to learn to cook.

 We show you, in step by step photographed stages, how to prepare, then cook, simple ingredients that all finish together.
 In no time at all you will be able to produce complete meals, as we weave the instructions for the side dishes into the main recipe.
 The same method also helps you produce amazing breakfasts, soups, puddings, cakes and biscuits.

-Within the Easy Spoonfuls Cookery Club you will discover how cooking becomes a simple process that when broken down into easy, manageable steps will give you greater confidence and ability in the kitchen.
+With Easy Spoonfuls you will discover how cooking becomes a simple process that when broken down into easy, manageable steps will give you greater confidence and ability in the kitchen.

 Hello!
 I am Sue Ingram and I am lucky enough to live in the beautiful New Forest in the South of England with my husband, son and occasionally our daughter when she isn’t teaching English to Italians!
 Charlie and George, our very bouncy cocker spaniels are the New Forest’s biggest fans.